vincelaq/tron-lightcycle-game/README.md

 ### Gameplay
 The game is a head-to-head version of classic game "Snake".
 Like the original version of the game, a player inputs a directional change, when needed, to a lead box that automatically moves and a "tail" follows.

 Unlike the original game where you collect "apples" and your snake's tail grows longer, Tron Lightcycle Battle does not have a tail, but any space that has been occupied by the player(s) in the past will be considered a wall to crash into for the entire round.
-This game also puts players against each other (or against a CPU) in a last-player-standing premise wins the game.
+This game also puts players against each other (or against a CPU) in a last-player-standing wins the game.

 ![alt text](images/landing.png)